TonmoyGoon/Personal-portfolio/README.md

 # Project Title

-This is a personal portfolio website.Here I have highlighted about my services, skills, projects,contact details and so on.
+This is a **personal portfolio website**.Here I have highlighted about my services, skills, projects,contact details and so on.

 Anyone interested to work with me ??? ==> Please contact me through any socail media given into this site.

 ## 🚀 About Me
-I'm a Full Stack Web Developer speciallized on MERN stack.
-I have been working in this stack for almost 2+ years.
-As I have learned all about programming through different online platforms I faced a lot of problems everyday.So I know how to Google and I believe that's one of the most important skills a programmer must have.Besides I have solved problems on different platforms.
+I'm a **Full Stack Web Developer speciallized on MERN stack**.
+I have been working in this stack for almost **2+ years**.
+As I have learned all about programming through different online platforms I faced a lot of problems everyday.So **I know how to Google** and I believe that's one of the most important skills a programmer must have.Besides I have solved problems on different platforms.

 ## Other Common Github Profile Sections